LaneanL/Visualizations-Tableau-PowerBI-SnowFlake-LookerStudio/Visualizations with SnowFlake.md

 Heat grid: Median Spend per Transaction for Juniors- $75.72 and RareBurger- $392.24

 ## Summary
 > * Rareburger has the highest number of customers for all three zip code (10003, 10019, and 10036).
-However, Rareburger does not capture the highest number of Customers for location 10003 and 10036.
+However, Rareburger does not capture the highest number of dollars spent for locations 10003 and 10036.
-> * RareBurger should further promote their online presence to gain more customers by location.
+> * To reach more customers RareBurger should further promote their online presence to gain more customers by location.
-> * Given RareBurger has the highest Number of Customer by Location, RareBurger has quality products that consumers seek.
-Consider promoting growth as a better alternative to Hard Rock and Marks on the lowest sale days.
+> * Given RareBurger has the highest Number of Customer by Location, RareBurger has quality and tasteful products that consumers seek.
+Consider promotions that offer an incentive to order Rareburger products over Hard Rock and Marks restaurant on the lowest sale days.